 ‘Omar Rodriguez and Mayte Sanchez are experienced in court procedures.
 They are accessible and respond in a timely and empathetic manner to clients’ concerns about the process, which generates trust.
 They set themselves apart through the quality time that they dedicate to their cases and the synergy that they achieve with clients’ in-house teams in order to obtain positive results.’

 Arias, Fábrega & Fábrega has significant expertise in multi-jurisdictional disputes; the team frequently foreign companies in litigation and arbitration proceedings in Panama, and is particularly active in international commercial arbitrations against the Republic of Panama.
 The firm is experienced in a wide range of cases, including commercial disputes, administrative proceedings (including regulatory claims), admiralty cases, and labour and tax litigation, and has seen an increasing amount of work acting for debtors and creditors in insolvency litigation.
 Fernando Arias, who is well versed in civil, commercial, tax and administrative disputes, particularly involving Panamanian corporations, leads the team with Claudio De Castro, who focuses his practice on multi-jurisdictional disputes.
-Sofía Cohen, who leads the firm's regulatory work group, is also a key contact.
+Sofía Cohen, who leads the firm’s regulatory work group, is also a key contact.
+Since publication, the team has been joined by international associate Isabella de la Guardia from Baker McKenzie LLP‘s Miami office.

 Fernando Arias; Claudio De Castro